 Gluten Free Flour: I use an all purpose gluten free blend.
 The brand I usually use is bobs red mill.
 Other all purpose 1:1 gluten free blends can also be used, just make sure it’s a cup for cup replacement for regular flour.
 You can also use regular or whole wheat flour here if you don’t need gluten free.

-Butter: vegan or regular butter both work.
-I like to use a high quality grass fed butter.
+Butter: vegan, plant based, or regular butter work.
+I like to use a high quality grass fed butter, but dairy free alternatives work perfectly.

 Maple Syrup: this must be pure maple syrup.
 Sugar free alternatives will not work.
 It’s the glue that holds everything together due to lack of egg.
 Honey might work, but I have not personally tried it.